SAP-samples/partner-reference-application/Tutorials/23-Multi-Tenancy-Develop-Sample-Application.md

                 "db":{
                   "kind":"sqlite",
                   "credentials" : {"url" : ":memory:"}
                 }
               }
             }
           }
         ```
-  6. In the [*xs-security.json*](../../../tree/main-multi-tenant/xs-security.json), add the `mtdeployment` and `Callback` scope and authority so that you can redeploy the solution in future and allow the subscribers to gain access to the updated schemas.
+  7. In the [*xs-security.json*](../../../tree/main-multi-tenant/xs-security.json), add the tenant mode "shared", the scopes `mtdeployment` and `Callback` and the authorities so that you can redeploy the solution in future and allow the subscribers to gain access to the updated schemas.
 Ensure that the following section is added to [*xs-security.json*](../../../tree/main-multi-tenant/xs-security.json):
         ```json
+              "tenant-mode": "shared",
               "scopes": [
                     {
                       "name": "$XSAPPNAME.mtdeployment",